 Get involved with the Center for Justice & Reconciliation and help us advance our call to help the most vulnerable in our communities and the world!
 Help us to get to know you better by completing this short form and we will contact you for further involvement.

-On Saturday, October 6, 2018 the CJR will hold its third annual Hope Rising luncheon to benefit its anti-human trafficking initiatives.
+In the fall, the CJR holds an annual Hope Rising luncheon to benefit its anti-human trafficking initiatives.
 In our beautiful city of San Diego and the surrounding communities, there is an ugly truth: our region is identified by the FBI as a hotspot for human trafficking.
 But we are doing something about it!
 There is a groundswell of collaborative effort, from the highest levels of law enforcement to the agencies that rescue and support survivors, and the CJR is right in the middle.

 The CJR Alumni Core Network is an initiative to forge connections and partnerships that benefit PLNU alumni and the work of the CJR.
 Our passion to reach the least of these and to be the hands and feet of Christ in our communities drives our purpose.